 What drives changes in how you run your warehouse?
 Ultimately it is the behavior and expectations of your customers.
 Today e-commerce and omnichannel development drives constantly increasing expectations of wider ranges, higher availability and faster deliveries.
 At the same time individualized receiving, handling, and delivery adds complexity in warehouse operations.
 A challenge for any warehouse manager, to say the least.
-So, is automation the answer to all your problems?
+So, is a warehouse automation solutions the answer to all your problems?
 Let’s see.

-Five whys for automating your warehouse. and five buts to consider:
+Five whys for automating your warehouse, and five buts to consider:

 The order fulfillment process in an e-commerce warehouse is more complex than when you only handle pallets in and out.
 To deal with this complexity and the demand for faster and more frequent deliveries investing in goods handling automation like goods-to-man solutions, sorters and conveyors is a good idea.
-But depending on your product range and processes a combination of manual and automated picking might be the most effective solution.
+But depending on your product range and processes a combination of manual and automated warehouse picking might be the most effective solution.

 Optimize warehouse space

 Warehouses today need to handle a greater assortment while warehouse space gets more and more expensive, especially in urban areas.
 Therefore, automation solutions are often introduced as a way to reduce warehouse space.
 But some automation equipment (conveyors, AGV’s etc) actually might require more space.